dell/dellemc-openmanage-ansible-modules/README.md

   * OpenManage Ansible Modules deprecation cycle is aligned with [Ansible](https://docs.ansible.com/ansible/latest/dev_guide/module_lifecycle.html).

 ## Support
+  * This branch corresponds to the release actively under development.
   * To report any issue, create an issue [here](https://github.com/dell/dellemc-openmanage-ansible-modules/issues).
   * If any requirements have not been addressed, then create an issue [here](https://github.com/dell/dellemc-openmanage-ansible-modules/issues).
   * To provide feedback to the development team, send an email to **OpenManageAnsible@Dell.com**.